liferay/liferay-docs/develop/tutorials/articles/160-import-export-and-staging/03-understanding-data-handlers.markdown

 ![Figure 1: The Data Handler framework uses portlet data handlers and staged model data handlers to track and export/import portlet and staged model information, respectively.](../../images/data-handler-diagram.png)

-In this tutorial, you'll learn how to create a portlet data handler for your application.
-Then you'll create a staged model data handler for each entity your application manages.
 You're not required to implement a staged model data handler for every entity in your application, but they're necessary for any entity you want to export/import or have the staging framework track.

 <!-- Bare bones instructions for enabling a project for Staging using Service
 Builder is outlined below.
 This info will go into a separate tutorial at a later date. -Cody -->

-Before beginning, make sure your application is ready for the Export/Import and Staging frameworks by running Service Builder in your application.
+Before implementing data handlers, make sure your application is ready for the Export/Import and Staging frameworks by running Service Builder in your application.
 Using Service Builder to create staged models is not required, but is recommended since it generates many requirements for you.
-To ensure Service Builder recognizes your entity as a staged model, you must set the `uuid` attribute to `true` in your `service.xml` file and have the following columns declared:
+To ensure Service Builder recognizes your entity as a staged model, you must set the `uuid` attribute to `true` in your `service.xml` file and have the following columns
+declared:

 - `companyId`
 - `groupId`